isomerpages/govtech-stp/_reciprocal-green-lane/00a-rgl-requirements-and-process.md

 permalink: /rgl/requirements-and-process
 ---

-The Reciprocal Green Lane (RGL) facilitates short-term essential business and official travel between Singapore and the following countries/regions:
-- Brunei Darussalam
-- China (Chongqing, Guangdong, Jiangsu, Shanghai, Tianjin and Zhejiang)
-- Japan
-- Malaysia
-- Republic of Korea

-The RGL is only applicable for travel to Singapore using non-stop flight routes (no transit in other countries).

 ### **Application**

 Business or official travellers seeking to make essential travel via the RGL to Singapore must be sponsored<sup>1</sup> by either a Singapore-based company or a Singapore Government agency, which will file an application on behalf of the traveller for a SafeTravel Pass.